Who We Are and What We Do

 • The Facilities Maintenance & Operations - Redwood City section is responsible for the operation, maintenance, installation and repair of machinery and equipment in County operated buildings.
 This includes HVAC systems, boilers, lighting systems, refrigeration, generators, water treatment, and emergency power systems.
 It also includes crafts services such as carpentry, painting, plumbing, and lock smithing services required to maintain County facilities.
 A Facilities Services Manager; two Supervising Stationary Engineers; a Crafts Supervisor; Stationary Engineers; Carpenters; Painters and Locksmiths; and Utility workers; and an Office Specialist position staff the section.
 Work activities are varied and range from hanging doors to monitoring and adjusting computerized heating and ventilation systems.

 • Construction Services provides competitive professional crafts services beyond the scope of routine maintenance provided by the Facilities Operations and Maintenance section, and contracts with the County and Cities to provide carpentry, graffiti abatement, and lighting district services.
 Trades represented include electrical, plumbing, carpentry and painting.
-Construction Services is staffed by the Construction Manager; skilled craft and maintenance workers; utility workers; and office support staff.
+Construction Services is staffed by the Crafts Supervisor; skilled craft and maintenance workers; utility workers; and office support staff.
 Work activities are varied and range from remodels to new construction.

 Road Services